peterkuma/ccplot/installation/index.md

 macOS
 -----

-This installation has been tested on macOS Monterey (Intel CPU).
+This installation has been tested on macOS Monterey on Intel, and is also reported to work on Apple M1.

 1. Install [Anaconda](https://www.anaconda.com/download/).